Menu

 • Valuation fees

-There will also be additional post-sale fees that you should consider.
-It could be building insurance, and in the case of moving home, it’d be a good idea to budget for the cost of moving, for example, transport, packaging materials, fuel costs if you’re moving further away etc.
+You should also consider additional post-sale fees.
+It could be building insurance, and in the case of moving home, it’d be a good idea to budget for the cost of moving, for example, transport, packaging materials, fuel costs if you’re moving further away, etc.

-Bad credit remortgages & mortgages typically require a higher deposit amount, however, that’s not always the case.
+Bad credit remortgages & mortgages typically require a higher deposit amount.
+However, that’s not always the case.
 The more of a deposit you can offer, the more mortgage choices you have.
-The majority of lenders offering mortgages to those with damaged credit ratings typically require a 15% deposit.
-Mainstream lenders often ask for a 5% deposit but require a really strong credit history with no negative entries.
+Most lenders offering mortgages to those with damaged credit ratings typically require a 15% deposit.
+Mainstream lenders often ask for a 5% deposit but require a solid credit history with no negative entries.
 The worse your credit reports are, the more of a deposit you’ll need.

 The other thing to consider is the type of mortgage you’re applying for.
-The loan-to-value (LTV) ratio can often be 85%, which would require you to have a 15% deposit amount.
+The loan-to-value (LTV) ratio can often be 85%, requiring you to have a 15% deposit amount.
 If, however, you’re trying to access a buy to let mortgage with bad credit, you will usually need to offer a higher deposit, sometimes at 50% of the property price.

 Organise all the documents you will need